Glandulicactus uncinatus

-Ferocactus uncinatus is a species of Ferocactus found in Mexico and United States in Texas.
+Glandulicactus uncinatus is a species of Glandulicactus found in Mexico and United States in Texas.

 Description

-Ferocactus uncinatus typically grows alone, with bluish-green, spherical to cylindrical shoots ranging from 18 to 27 cm in height and 10 to 12 cm in diameter.
+Glandulicactus uncinatus typically grows alone, with bluish-green, spherical to cylindrical shoots ranging from 18 to 27 cm in height and 10 to 12 cm in diameter.
 It has about 13 wavy ribs with pronounced tubercles, and sharp furrows between the ridges.
 The one to five central spines are hook-shaped, yellow with a reddish tip, and 8 to 13 cm long, pointing upwards or obliquely outwards.
 There are seven to ten radial spines, 2.5 to 5 cm long, with the upper ones flat and brightly colored, and the lower ones hook-shaped and somewhat purple.

 Its funnel-shaped flowers, reddish-brown in color, emerge from the furrows of the areoles.
 They are 2 to 4 cm long and have a diameter of 2.5 to 3 cm.